sisteming/sisteming.github.io/_posts/2014-12-02-KidsAndCode.md

 [IBM Academy of Technology YouTube channel](https://www.youtube.com/playlist?list=PLPoDFbU5X41maWZeui-Sk-MFCjlGTMOU9)

+This is an example of CoderDojo activities for kids hoping that you will enjoy it!

+<iframe width="560" height="315" src="//www.youtube.com/embed/4NHjK-arPAs?list=PLPoDFbU5X41maWZeui-Sk-MFCjlGTMOU9" frameborder="0" allowfullscreen></iframe>

 Kids can now go from developing and building applications on their Raspberry Pi or Arduino, to deploy applications using a PaaS platform like Bluemix where they can use a wide variety of technology like NodeRed or Internet of Things Foundation to build the new great app they have in their mind.